 SLC currently offers various incentive programs to borrowers of FFELP consolidation student loans it holds.
 One common incentive program allows for an interest rate reduction (currently 0.25%) to borrowers who elect to have their installments deducted automatically from their bank accounts (the "ACH Program").
-Another incentive program provides an interest rate reduction (up to 1.00%) to borrowers who pay a specified number of consecutive installments on time, starting with their first installment.
+Another incentive program provides an interest rate reduction (currently 1.00%) to borrowers who pay a specified number of consecutive installments on time, starting with their first installment.
 This benefit is lost if a borrower is delinquent with respect to any subsequent installment.
-If any incentive program not required by the Higher Education Act is in effect for the trust student loans on any distribution date on or after the February 2010 distribution date when the outstanding principal balance of the class A and class B notes exceeds the Adjusted Pool Balance, the seller either will contribute funds to the collection account in an amount equal to the interest that otherwise would have been paid on such trust student loans in the absence of the borrower incentive program or terminate the borrower incentive program.
+SLC did not offer the second incentive program at the time of origination of about half of the trust student loans, and SLC believes that about half of the trust student loans have been permanently disqualified from that program because the related borrowers were late with at least one of their payments.
+If any incentive program not required by the Higher Education Act is in effect for the trust student loans on any distribution date on or after the August 2009 distribution date when the outstanding principal balance of the class A and class B notes exceeds the Adjusted Pool Balance, the seller either will contribute funds to the collection account in an amount equal to the interest that otherwise would have been paid on such trust student loans in the absence of the borrower incentive program or terminate the borrower incentive program.